 We know that living frugally and learning how to save money can be a bit daunting especially if you’re trying to save money on a low income.
 If you’ve never developed a habit of living on less than you make, you could find it a difficult thing to master.

-But we hope that we’ve inspired you with a money saving tricks that will help get your brain on board and involved in what you want to accomplish without much resistance and build some lasting habits.
+But we hope that we’ve inspired you with money-saving tricks that will help get your brain on board and involved in what you want to accomplish without much resistance and build some lasting habits.

-If you want to really kick your financial goals into high gear, you definitely need to check out our 5-Day Money Boot Camp!
-It’s a simple, step-by-step approach to get out of debt.
+If you want to really kick your financial goals into high gear, you definitely need to check out our 5 Day Money Boot Camp!
+It’s a simple, step-by-step approach to getting out of debt.
 And it’s totally FREE!